-This articles describes the “three pillars of learning”.
+This article describes the “three pillars of learning”.

-The “three pillars of learning” is an approach to effectively acquire knowledge.
+The “three pillars of learning” is an approach to comprehension and knowledge designed to provide the most thorough, realistic, and effective representation of reality.

 Each pillar is then broken down into sub-components, and this article describes how the general method works, as well as how to optimize each pillar.